Qatar Facility Management Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-· In addition to transport projects, the government aims to rapidly expand tourism, education, and real estate, to maintain its competencies under the Qatar National Vision 2030 (QNV 2030 ).
-Further, as the 2022 FIFA World Cup deadline is nearing, the region is witnessing a rise in construction activities and is upgrading its infrastructure.
+- In addition to transportation projects, the government aims to rapidly expand tourism, education, and real estate to maintain its competencies under the Qatar National Vision 2030 (QNV 2030).
+Further, as the 2022 FIFA World Cup deadline approaches, the region is witnessing a rise in construction activities and is upgrading its infrastructure.

-· According to Qatar's Ministry of Finance, Qatar has a budget of 210.5 billion Qatari Riyal ( USD 58 billion) to complete the infrastructure projects.
+- According to Qatar's Ministry of Finance, Qatar has a budget of 210.5 billion Qatari riyals (USD 58 billion) to complete the infrastructure projects.
 It is the most significant budget in the last five fiscal years in the Gulf states and follows a year of heavy spending on infrastructure projects.

-· The shift in approach toward building energy-use reductions has led to a change in the roles of FM teams.
-Although Qatar is ahead in the green building practices than most countries in the region, the scope for FM operators is likely to increase further as the number of developers and organizations adopting green building practices in the country is increasing significantly.
+- The shift in approach toward building energy-use reductions has led to a change in the roles of FM teams.
+Even though Qatar is ahead of most countries in the region when it comes to green building practices, the opportunities for FM operators are likely to grow even more as more and more developers and organizations in the country adopt green building practices.

-· Further, Qatar's residential, commercial, industrial, and public infrastructure sectors are the most served.
+- Further, Qatar's residential, commercial, industrial, and public infrastructure sectors are the most served.
 The upcoming sectors include oil and gas companies, banks, large waterfront properties, and sports and healthcare facilities.
-Furthermore, it seems that increased awareness among the buyers in the market is prompting facility management operators to match the pricing accordingly.
+Furthermore, increased awareness among the buyers in the market is prompting facility management operators to match the pricing accordingly.

-· In the future, FM operators will likely focus on incorporating technology-based solutions into their everyday operations.
+- In the future, FM operators will likely focus on incorporating technology-based solutions into their everyday operations.
 By embracing digital disruption, FM operators can collaborate between asset owners, developers, and service providers.
-Also, to counter the outbreak of COVID-19 in the region, the maintenance solutions that were previously being employed are extended to janitorial and sanitizing operations, such as wiping down flat surfaces, touch panel displays, and door handles.
+Also, to stop the spread of COVID-19 in the area, the maintenance solutions that were already being used are being used for cleaning and sanitizing tasks like wiping down flat surfaces, touch panel displays, and door handles.

-· Micro and macroeconomic factors restrain the market from growing.
+Micro- and macroeconomic factors limit market growth.
 While volatile oil prices are likely to impact the spending levels of end-users, the shortage of skilled labor and increasing labor costs prevent Facility Management companies from reaching their business goals.

 Public/ Infrastructure Sector Accounts for Significant Growth

-· The government buildings in the country use services such as fire alarms and safety, energy management solutions, CCTV monitoring services, and other integrated facility management services.
-Local providers, like Elegancia, look to clientele across the government organizations aggressively and subsequent long-term project partnerships.
+- The government buildings in the country use services such as fire alarms and safety, energy management solutions, CCTV monitoring services, and other integrated facility management services.
+Local providers, such as Elegancia, aggressively seek clientele across government organizations and subsequent long-term project partnerships.

-· Also, the introduction of freehold property has increased the number of property owners from the Western countries that demand high facility management standards.
-According to Ian Harfield, CEO of CBFM, the Middle Eastern market is more of a dynamic market in comparison to the US, European, and Australian markets.
+- Also, the introduction of freehold property has increased the number of property owners from Western countries that demand high facility management standards.
+According to Ian Harfield, CEO of CBFM, the Middle Eastern market is more dynamic in comparison to the US, European, and Australian markets.
 Moreover, service providers must be dynamic and agile to meet the clients' changing needs.
 Most international companies enter the Qatari market through joint ventures with local companies since retaining a skilled workforce is challenging.

-· Qatar upholds the transport infrastructure with great connectivity through air, rail, road, and sea, which is a major contributor to the country's sustainable growth.
+- Qatar upholds its transport infrastructure with great connectivity through air, rail, road, and sea, which is a major contributor to the country's sustainable growth.
 The country continues to invest heavily in exploring areas for enhanced connectivity and upgrading the existing infrastructure.
-For instance, in the second half of 2021, the spending on major infrastructure projects was QR 15 billion ( USD 4 billion), which was 20.8% of the state's budget.
+For instance, in the second half of 2021 last year, the spending on major infrastructure projects was QR 15 billion (USD 4 billion), which was 20.8% of the state's budget.

 To understand key trends, Download Sample Report